Syonix/aioWiserbyfeller/README.md

 ## Known issues
 - As of right now, the µGateway API only supports Rest and Websockets.
 MQTT is implemented, [but only for the proprietary app](https://github.com/Feller-AG/wiser-tutorial/issues/5).
 - Note: device names are in German because manufacturer does not have an English online presence.

+## Links
+* Checkout the [Home Assistant integration]() using this library.

+## Contribute
+1. Create a [venv](https://docs.python.org/3/library/venv.html) for the project
+2. Install dependencies based on `requirements.txt`
+3. Write your code
+4. Write tests for your code.
+5. Run tests (run `pytest` in the project root)
+6. Open a Pull Request once you are happy :)